modalitysystems/modalitysoftware-docs/twa/QA/Teamwork-Analytics-Data-Tests.md

 The SQL only gives complete data - it checks for one record for the data after the data range, so we know the data range is complete. e.g. if you ask for ask for 30 days backwards from 17th, query will only work if we have at least some records for the 18th

+got SQL - define date range

+## Comparison Tests - Active User Count, Licenced and Inactive User Count

+Got SQL  1 of 4 but not other

+filter the excel

-## Comparison Tests - Total Team Information (Total Teams, Private Teams, Public Teams, Archived Teams)
+## Comparison Tests - Total Team Information (Total Teams, Private Teams, Public Teams, "hidden", Archived Teams)

 PS vs SQL,